reworled/dat_tool/README.md

 a part of the build tools.
 The license is 100% open, and you can use this without attribution if you need to.

+This _not_ a part of the Qt Safe Renderer framework itself, and no warranty is provided.